-"Someday I am going to start up my own business".
-Have you ever heard a friend say that or maybe this has been a personal dream of yours.
-Starting up a business is what I personally would call "the best of times and the most challenging of times".
-Isn’t it funny how risk and reward are truly related.
+“Someday I am going to start up my own business”.
+Have you ever heard a friend say that?
+Or maybe this has been a personal dream of yours.
+Starting up a business is what I personally would call “the best of times and the most challenging of times”.
+Isn’t it funny how risk and reward are truly related?
 You really cannot have one without the other.
-Sometimes the risk is not necessarily financial – often it is the time and emotion around following your dreams.
+Sometimes the risk is not necessarily financial – often it is the time and emotion that you put on the line in order to follow your dreams.
 There are approximately over 2.2 million businesses in Canada, and small businesses account for a large majority of our employment in this country.

 Their decision has not only affected their own lives, it has also impacted a number of small communities in the Ottawa Valley.
 Now people know when events are happening and their newspaper allows a number of writers a place to share their stories.

 The good news is that both Rob and Chris have not killed each other in the process – quite to the contrary.
 They have found that they work really well together – another great spin off effect with this journey.

 Are you struggling with a major decision?
 We can support your through the process through self-employment coaching.
 Reach out to start the conversation.